cohesity/cohesity-ansible-role/docs/examples/sources.md

 ## Synopsis
 [top](#Remove-and-Register-Cohesity-Sources-Using-Ansible-Inventory)

 These example plays leverage the Ansible Inventory to dynamically register and remove Protection Sources for supported Environment Types.
-The example playbooks are located at the root of the role in [examples/demos/](https://github.com/cohesity/cohesity-ansible-role/tree/master/examples/demos).
+The example playbooks are located at the root of the role in [`playbooks/source-management`](../../playbooks/source-management).
 > **IMPORTANT**!<br>
   These example plays should be considered for demo purposes only.
-These plays registers and removes Physical, VMware, and GenericNAS Protection Sources based on the Ansible Inventory.
+These plays registers and removes Physical, VMware, and GenericNas Protection Sources based on the Ansible Inventory.
 There are no job validations or state checks to ensure that backups are not running.
 If jobs exist for the Source, an error is raised and the play fails.

 > **Notes:**
   - Currently, the Ansible Module requires Full Cluster Administrator access.
-  - Before using this playbook, refer to the [Setup](../../setup.md) and [How to Use](../../how-to-use.md) sections of this guide.
+  - Before using this playbook, refer to the [Setup](../common/setup.md) and [How to Use](../common/how-to-use.md) sections of this guide.

 ## Ansible Variables
 [top](#Remove-and-Register-Cohesity-Sources-Using-Ansible-Inventory)